MS Excel: CONCATENATE Function (WS)

 - Worksheet function (WS)

-Let's take a look at an example to see how you would use the CONCATENATE function in a worksheet:
+Let's look at some Excel CONCATENATE function examples and explore how you would use the CONCATENATE function as a worksheet function in Microsoft Excel:

-Based on the Excel spreadsheet above, the CONCATENATE function would return the following:
+Based on the Excel spreadsheet above, the following CONCATENATE function examples would return:

 |=CONCATENATE(A1, A2)||would return "Alphabet"|